souvikpaul964-hue/DBMS/ER_DIAGRAM_MERMAID.md

 | reviewed_by | BOOKINGS → FEEDBACK | 1:N | Each booking can have multiple feedback entries |

 ## Key Features
+- ✅ Multi-hotel support with 3 hotels across India
-- ✅ All 8 entities with complete attributes
+- ✅ All 9 entities with complete attributes
 - ✅ Primary keys (PK) and Foreign keys (FK) marked
 - ✅ Unique constraints (UK) indicated
 - ✅ ENUM types documented with values
 - ✅ DECIMAL(2,1) rating for half-star support (3.5, 4.5, etc.)
 - ✅ All relationships with cardinality (1:N)
+- ✅ Location tracking for hotels (city, state, country)